suasuasuasuasua/resume/main.typ

 = Summary
 #chiline()

-Motivated software engineer with a background in data presentation and modeling and simulation.
+Software engineer with a background in data presentation and modeling and simulation.
 Experienced in research and development. *Hold an active TS/SCI clearance as of May 2024*.
 Effective in project management with agile methodologies and software architecture and planning.
 Strong interest in